Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 ASTM E 1851 - Standard Test Method for Electromagnetic Shielding Effectiveness of Durable Rigid Wall Relocatable Structures

-An electrically conductive or magnetic layer is required to shield electronics and electrical equipment from EMI and RFI.
-A plastic enclosure requires a metallic coating to shield its contents.
-A metal enclosure should inherently provide shielding.
-A ferromagnetic metal such as carbon steel or a 400 series ferritic stainless steel can shield magnetic fields as well as electrical fields.
+To shield electronics and electrical equipment from EMI and RFI, an electrically conductive or magnetic layer is required.
+Plastic enclosures need a metallic coating to provide shielding, while metal enclosures inherently offer protection.
+Ferromagnetic metals, such as carbon steel or 400 series ferritic stainless steel, can shield both magnetic and electrical fields.

-EM/RF interference can still leak through gaskets on metal and metalized plastic enclosures.
-A shielding gasket maintains shielding effectiveness across a seam or gap in a shielded NEMA enclosure between covers or doors and the enclosure.
-Shielding gaskets consist of metalized polymers (silver-coated nylon), metal foil-polymers, conductive fabric-wrapped foam, wire mesh, stamped metals, and expanded metal.
+However, EMI/RFI can still penetrate through gaskets on metal and metalized plastic enclosures.
+Shielding gaskets are used to maintain shielding effectiveness across seams or gaps in a shielded NEMA enclosure, such as between covers or doors and the enclosure.
+These gaskets can be made from metalized polymers (like silver-coated nylon), metal foil-polymers, conductive fabric-wrapped foam, wire mesh, stamped metals, or expanded metal.

 NEBS Zone 4 Enclosures or Seismic NEMA Enclosures

-The Telcordia GR-63 CORE Network Equipment Building Seismic Standard is typically applied to determine the suitability of NEMA enclosures for seismic duty.
-The standard divides the U.S. up into zones with varying levels of earthquake risk.
-Zone 4 (California, Alaska) has high risk while Zone 0 (Wisconsin, Florida) has low risk.
+The Telcordia GR-63 CORE Network Equipment Building Seismic Standard is commonly used to assess the suitability of NEMA enclosures for seismic applications.
+This standard divides the U.S. into zones based on varying earthquake risks, with Zone 4 (covering areas like California and Alaska) representing high risk, and Zone 0 (including states like Wisconsin and Florida) indicating low risk.

-Data and communications equipment are especially sensitive to seismic disturbance.
-The NEBS rating is employed most often with NEMA rack enclosures, NEMA rack cabinets, and open frame racks.
+Data and communications equipment are particularly vulnerable to seismic disturbances, making the NEBS rating crucial for NEMA rack enclosures, NEMA rack cabinets, and open frame racks.

-For markets outside the U.S., the International Building Code (IBC) formerly known as the Uniform Building Code (UBC) standards also has a “High Seismic Areas” standard.
-The IBC/UBC standards are less stringent and more component-focused than the U.S. standard.
+p>For markets outside the U.S., the International Building Code (IBC), formerly known as the Uniform Building Code (UBC), also addresses seismic standards, particularly in "High Seismic Areas."
+However, the IBC/UBC standards tend to be less stringent and more component-focused compared to the U.S. standard.

 RoHS and REACH Compliant NEMA Enclosures

-RoHS and REACH restrict the use of certain toxic or hazardous substances in electrical and electronic equipment.
+RoHS and REACH regulations restrict the use of specific toxic or hazardous substances in electrical and electronic equipment.

-Restriction of Hazardous Substances (RoHS) does not allow the use of the following ten materials and chemicals in electrical and electronic devices sold in the EU:
+The Restriction of Hazardous Substances (RoHS) directive prohibits the use of the following ten materials and chemicals in electrical and electronic devices sold within the European Union:

 Restricted metallic elements - Lead (Pb), Mercury (Hg), Cadmium (Cd), Hexavalent chromium (Cr6+)

-The European Union’s REACH Directive is applied to all materials, solvents, paints, chemicals, and other substances used in the manufacture of electrical and electronic equipment.
-The goal of REACH is to reduce exposure to carcinogens, mutagens, toxins, and other dangers.
-Suppliers are required to provide information on chemicals related to the health and safety impact of the products supplied.
+The European Union’s REACH Directive applies to all materials, solvents, paints, chemicals, and other substances used in the manufacture of electrical and electronic equipment.
+The goal of REACH is to reduce exposure to carcinogens, mutagens, toxins, and other hazardous substances.
+Suppliers must provide information on the chemicals used, focusing on the health and safety impact of the supplied products.

 Leading Manufacturers and Suppliers